Battle of Glenlivet: Background

 For two centuries from the mid-15th century the Clan Gordon and Clan Campbell controlled the north-east and west of Scotland respectively, as the magnates who straddled the divide between the Scottish Highlands and Scottish Lowlands.
 James VI of Scotland had been unsure whether to support Catholics or Protestants.
 This was because the Catholics were still numerous and in particular among the nobility of the north.
 In 1593 he had sent a secret mission to the Pope with the idea of returning Scotland to the allegiance of Rome.
 However, in 1594 he once again changed his mind and decided that laws against Catholics would be enforced.
 Between 1588 and 1595, the northern earls of Huntly, Errol, and Angus, who were all Catholics, made overtures to Philip II of Spain, in revolt against James VI of Scotland.
 When James discovered this potentially treasonable correspondence with Spain he marched north and sent an advance force under Archibald Campbell, 7th Earl of Argyll, who was still a teenager, to oppose the rebel army under George Gordon, then the 6th Earl of Huntly, and Francis Hay, 9th Earl of Errol.
 The King's army was sent to Gordon country which was the stronghold of the Catholic side.
+James followed later, and was still at Holyrood Palace in Edinburgh on 3 October.

 The Earl of Argyll, aged just 19 years, had with him a force of about 12,000 men.
 He entered into Badenoch and laid siege to Ruthven Castle on 27 September 1594.
 In Argyll's army was the Earl of Atholl, Lachlan Mor Maclean, chief of Clan Maclean, the Chief of Clan Mackintosh, the Laird of Grant, the Clan Gregor, MacNeil of Barra, together with the whole of Clan Campbell.
 Ruthven Castle was well defended by the Clan Macpherson who were vassals of the Earl of Huntly and so the Earl of Argyll had to give up the siege.
 Following this Argyll marched through Strathspey and on 2 October encamped at Druminnor Castle.
 From there Argyll sent orders for Lord Forbes, Clan Fraser of Lovat, Clan Dunbar, Clan Mackenzie, Clan Irvine, Clan Ogilvy, and the Clan Leslie to join him.